Compare the Market – Meerkats are clever marking, but that’s all (safety)

 Canstar offers similar services, but its ProductReview rating is poor.
 It also runs a series of awards with vendor costs.
 “Canstar Blue said Maccas had the best coffee.
 It turned out Canstar Blue had sold the award to Maccas…”

 WhistleOut focuses on NBN, 5G, and Mobile phones and runs awards.
 It also has an affiliate program where other websites can access its database and receive a referral fee.
-As it is focused on one segment—communications—it is generally accurate.
+As it is focuses on one segment—communications—it is generally accurate.
 The only criticism is that comparisons are often made on limited offers that revert to full price after a short trial period.
-While these are identified as ‘deals, ‘ they skew the real price.
+While these are seen as ‘deals, ‘ they skew the real price.

 PWCs suck.
 Why?